bitjson/bch-functions/stakeholders.md

 > So yes.
 I support these upgrades and look forward to seeing them live on-chain in consensus as of mid-day May 15th, 2026.
 >
 > —<cite>[Calin Culianu](https://x.com/cculianu), [Bitcoin Cash Node](https://bitcoincashnode.org/) contributor, [Fulcrum](https://github.com/cculianu/Fulcrum) lead developer, [Electron Cash](https://electroncash.org/) contributor <a href="https://x.com/cculianu/status/1954905694416617818">⧉</a></cite>

+> Knuth Project strongly endorses the BCH 2026 upgrade:
+>
+> • CHIP-2025-05 Bitwise
+> • CHIP-2025-05 Functions
+> • CHIP-2021-05 Loops
+> • CHIP-2024-12 P2S
+>
+> These CHIPs expand the CashVM with practical, safe tools for contracts: P2S removes outdated limits, Loops and Functions bring structure and reuse, and Bitwise restores essential operations.
+All safeguarded by the 2025 VM Limits upgrade.
+>
+> Knuth has been part of BCH since the beginning, and we are excited to see these improvements activated May 15, 2026.
+>
+> —<cite>[Knuth](https://x.com/KnuthNode), node implementation and development platform <a href="https://x.com/KnuthNode/status/1970470221979828411">⧉</a></cite>

+> As a #BCH dev I endorse the 2026 upgrade: P2S, Loops, Functions, Bitwise.
+>
+> They modernize CashVM and lift old limits.
+>
+> —<cite>[Fernando Pelliccioni](https://x.com/ferpelliccioni), [Knuth](https://kth.cash/) lead developer <a href="https://x.com/ferpelliccioni/status/1970466467121696771">⧉</a></cite>

+> As maintainer of awesomebitcoin.cash, unspent.app, unspent.cash, futurebitcoin.cash and now vox.cash, I (the individual committing code under the github username 2qx) approve of CHIP-2021-05 Loops, CHIP-2024-12 P2S, CHIP-2025-05 Functions, and CHIP-2025-05 Bitwise OPs improvements to the Bitcoin Cash protocol.
+>
+> Although it has been possible to refer (or pay to) unnamed functions by their hashes, and it's also been possible to use loops by chaining logic as steps across multiple transactions, the work to formalize these capabilities as first-class features (within a single evaluation) should greatly simplify using functions and loops on Bitcoin Cash.
+>
+> Below are some notes on impacts to active projects.
+>
+> \#\# Impacts from P2S: pay-to-script Proposal
+>
+> The P2S CHIP will impact Bitcoin Cash Futures markets, because the active coupon supply is currently being generated from chat messages in token commitments, and the change in maximum token commitment length from 40 to 128 bytes (https://github.com/bitjson/bch-p2s?tab=readme-ov-file#token-commitment-length) reduces the cost to chat from 250 sats per byte to 80 sats per byte.
+>
+> If activated, P2S will make chatting cheaper in vox channels, and reduce the number of coupons emitted per post, which can be expected to lower yield rates for FBCH series and lower the total locked value (TLV) in short term (T-10k) futures vaults.
+>
+> The P2S CHIP was released in Dec' 24, the FutureChan contract (controlling vox channels) was designed in Mar' 25.
+So the change in commitment length was known well in advance.
+Presumably, because it is an open market, folks will price in the change ahead of time, and sort out who will get the fewer coupons after the CHIP activates with the market.
+>
+> This source of coupons is currently fairly small, but the market may look very different in six months.
+Because vox channels emit coupons ten weeks in advance of a future maturing, the market impact wouldn't be until around August 1st 2026.
+>
+> \#\# Oracle development enabled by Bitwise Operation Codes
+>
+> The mining app for vox is currently blocked by a lack of bitwise operation codes in the VM.
+>
+> Each thread of the mining token contract will use bitwise operations to calculate current and previous difficulty targets from the current and previous transaction ids.
+>
+> Bitwise inversion will map the number of leading zeros on a transaction to a difficulty target.
+Bit shifts also allow for simple and cheap exponentiation, which will be use (along with OP_CHECKSEQUENCEVERIFY) for a difficulty adjustment algorithm.
+>
+> \# In short, the bitwise operation codes will be very useful for doing math that would otherwise get quite complex.
+>
+> \=========================================
+>
+> H1Ib/QFGUt3s6n9HhL0sK0JBdE277E5m4f+viiEx8of4G+nLnJrNohqXBZa4Du9zt6vxhPX17VLLs7Yz/BSMJj8=
+>
+> —<cite>[2qx](https://github.com/2qx), [awesomebitcoin.cash](https://awesomebitcoin.cash/), [Unspent](https://unspent.cash), [Unspent Phi](https://unspent.app), [Future Bitcoin Cash](https://futurebitcoin.cash), [vox.cash](https://vox.cash), [mainnet-js](https://github.com/mainnet-cash/mainnet-js) contributor <a href="https://vox.cash/pop#066d35df297b09d4f5df71736ce9254b65121c3e16640f34f20851c941c28f72">⧉</a></cite>

 > I tentatively endorse locking in the following CHIPs for the Bitcoin Cash 2026 upgrade cycle:
 >